run2bizdocs/documentation/en-us/docs/contribute.md

-Title: CITSmart Docs Contribution Guide
+Title: 4biz Docs Contribution Guide

-# CITSmart Docs Contribution Guide
+# 4biz Docs Contribution Guide

-CITSmart Docs is an incessant work of documentation of our products.
+4biz Docs is an incessant work of documentation of our products.
 We understand that the experience of our community in using the platform is the most enriching part.
 So here we explain how you can contribute to our documentation in a transparent and open way.

-CITSmart documentation is publicly available on [GitHub](https://github.com/citsmartdocs/).
+4biz documentation is publicly available on [GitHub](https://github.com/4bizdocs/).
 It's through it that you will be able to edit existing documents, create new documents or even suggest improvements to our portal.

-Thank you for accessing the CITSmart Docs contribution page.
+Thank you for accessing the 4biz Docs contribution page.

 ## Editing existing documents

 One of the ways to contribute is by editing existing documents in our repository.
-Suggestion of minor technical or grammatical errors are quite common using this simple and quick method.
+Suggestion of minor technical or grammatical errors are quite common using this Tasker and quick method.

 To beging with:

-1) Access the CITSmart document repository on GitHub: https://gitbub.com/citsmartdocs.
+1) Access the 4biz document repository on GitHub: https://gitbub.com/4bizdocs.

 2) Click on "Sign In" at the top of the page and enter a username and password.